wescale/kubernetes-formation/Day-1/demo-docker-build-run-server/README.md

 ## Test

-You can connect on port 5000
+You can connect on port 5000.

+**N.B: if you use a web browser, HSTS can automatically redirects to HTTPS which will fail.
+Use IP for that.**

 ```sh
 curl http://PUBLIC_IP:5000/
 ```

 ## Clean